-12.9 Business Continuity Management

-STANDARD

-Third Parties should consider having Business Continuity measures in place for products and services being provided to Novartis, in the case of a disruptive incident.

-Acknowledgement

-The Third Party acknowledges that their engagement is not used by Novartis to create an incentive or reward for prescribing Novartis products or to secure any improper business advantage for Novartis.

-Disclaimer

 Novartis may, in its sole discretion, provide guidance, documents, information, advice, best practice sharing, know-how, insights and/or examples ("Guidance") to the Third Party for the purpose of its compliance with this Third Party Code.
 The Third Party acknowledges and agrees that any such Guidance is provided by Novartis for information purposes only and is not a substitute for professional advice and/or compliance with applicable legal requirements.
 The Third Party places reliance on Novartis Guidance at its own risk and any consequences of decisions relating to, or the implementation of, such Guidance are the sole responsibility of the Third Party.
 Novartis does not warrant and makes no representations as to the accuracy or completeness of such Guidance and will not be held responsible by any person, including the Third Party, in any manner whatsoever, for any consequences of the Third Party's reliance on or implementation of such Guidance.

 Glossary of Terms

 3TG: Tin (Cassiterite), Tantalum (Coltan, Columbite-Tantalite), Tungsten (Wolframite) and Gold as defined in the 2010 Dodd-Frank Act, Section 1502.

+Child Labor:

+Any young person below 15 years of age (or 14 years of age in countries with a derogation in accordance with Article 2 of ILO Convention 138 (Minimum Age Convention, 1973).

+Any young person below the local legal minimum working age where this is higher than 15 years of age.

+Any young person below the age of local legal compulsory education where this is higher than 15 years.

 Data Protection Laws/Legislation:

 - a.
 The General Data Protection Regulation (2016/679) - b.
 All other existing or new applicable laws/regulations relating to or impacting on the processing of Personal Data of a data subject and/or its privacy.

 Donation: Benefit granted by Novartis to legitimate organizations for an altruistic and specified purpose, where Novartis does not expect (and there is no agreement or intention) to receive any benefit, consideration or service in return.

 Grant: Independently requested contribution conveyed to a legitimate organization for a specified purpose without expectation, agreement or intent to receive any tangible benefit (a measurable or quantifiable and objective benefit).

 GMP (Good Manufacturing Practices): System for ensuring that medicinal products are consistently produced and controlled to the quality standards appropriate to their intended use and as required by the product specification.

-Healthcare Professional (HCP): Any member, student, or researcher of the medical, dental, optometry, opticianry, pharmacy or nursing profession, or any other persons, social workers, clinical psychologists, formulary committee members and pharmacy & therapeutics (P&T) committee members, who in the course of his or her professional activities provides medical services and may prescribe, order, dispense, recommend, purchase, supply, administer, lease, or use pharmaceutical products and/or medical technologies, and all members of their office staff.
+Healthcare Professional (HCP): Any member, student, or researcher of the medical, dental, optometry, opticianry, pharmacy or nursing profession, or any other persons, social Workers, clinical psychologists, formulary committee members and pharmacy & therapeutics (P&T) committee members, who in the course of his or her professional activities provides medical services and may prescribe, order, dispense, recommend, purchase, supply, administer, lease, or use pharmaceutical products and/or medical technologies, and all members of their office staff.

 Human Trafficking: The transporting, harboring, recruiting, transferring or receiving of persons by means of threat, force, coercion, abduction or fraud, for labor or services.

-Light Work: ILO Conventions include the concept of "light work", i.e. children below 15 years of age can perform non-hazardous light work for a limited number of hours per week as long as it does not interfere with their schooling (i.e. 13-15 year olds in developed countries and 12-14 year olds in less developed countries).
+Modern Slavery: Modern slavery is an umbrella term encompassing the risks posed by forced labor, prison labor, indentured labor, bonded labor, debt servitude, state-imposed forced labor and the worst forms of trafficking where coercion, threats or deception are used to intimidate, penalize or deceive Workers thereby creating situations of involuntary work and exploitation.
+Modern slavery may also be associated with the worst forms of Child Labor.

 Personal Data/Personal Information: